electricbookworks/electric-book/_docs/output/epub-output.md

 The following sections go into more detail.

-## Run the script
+### Run the script

 Run the output script for our OS (e.g. `run-windows.bat` or `run-mac.command`) and choose the epub option.

-The script tells Jekyll to compile epub-ready HTML, opens Sigil, and opens `0-0-cover.html` there, which automatically imports your book's metadata into the epub.
-It also opens a file browser to the epub-ready HTML files.

-In Sigil, then, add the remaining content files, define file semantics, and generate a TOC.

-If you're not using the script, at a command prompt in the same folder as the scripts, run `bundle exec jekyll b --config="_config.yml,_config.epub.yml"`.
 Then from Sigil, open the `0-0-cover.html` file in `_site/book/text`.
 That will import book metadata, and you can then assemble the epub in Sigil.

-> Technical background: To get the metadata to import to Sigil, you must *open* one of your book's HTML files in Sigil (the cover is best, since it's the first file).
+Note: To get the metadata to import to Sigil, you must *open* one of your book's HTML files in Sigil (the cover is best, since it's the first file).
 That is, don't 'Add Existing Files…' to a new, blank epub.
 Only by opening a single HTML file (as in 'File > Open…', then select the HTML file) will Sigil read and import the file's Dublin Core metadata.
 After that, you can add the remaining files in Sigil using 'Add Existing Files…'.
-{:.box}

-## Assembling the epub
+### Assembling the epub

-We like to assemble our epubs (as EPUB2 for compatibility with older ereaders) in [Sigil](https://github.com/user-none/Sigil/).
-If we're not changing something major, it takes five minutes.
-(See the pro tip below for an even quicker way.)

 1. Put the HTML files from `_site` into your `Text` folder.
 1. If it's not automatically imported, put the finished `epub.css` (from your book's `styles` folder in `_site`) into your Sigil `Styles` folder.
 (Our `epub.css` file is not the same as `web.css`.
 It does not link to font files and avoids CSS3 features, like @fontface, some pseudo classes and media queries, to work better with popular readers with poor or buggy CSS support, such as Adobe Digital Editions.)
-1.	**Replace any SVG images** in the `Images` folder with JPG equivalents.
-And:
-1. Search-and-replace any links to .svg in your HTML files with .jpg.
+1.	**Replace any SVG images** in the `Images` folder with JPG equivalents, if you're assembling EPUB2.
+And, if so search-and-replace any links to .svg in your HTML files with .jpg.
 1.	**Copy any fonts** into the `Fonts` folder, if you want them embedded.
 (If you don't want to embed fonts, remove any `@font-face` rules from your stylesheet to avoid file-not-found validation errors.
 We don't recommend embedding fonts unless they are required for meaning or unusual character sets.)
 1.	**Remove videos** in iframes (iframes are invalid in EPUB2 XHTML 1.1).
 We recommend replacing videos with a link to an online version, e.g. to a YouTube page.
 This is best done manually.
 Search for `videowrapper` to find instances of embedded videos.
-To **replace** the standard video wrapper with a link to the video:
+For example, to **replace** the standard video wrapper with a link to the video, you might:

 	*	Search (with DotAll regex) for: